-- (i) Mr Wai Wah Kwan @ Wai Ah Har, Independent Non-Executive Director (Chairman) - (ii) Dato' Markiman Bin Kobiran, Independent Non-Executive Director (Member) - (iii) Mr Chiam Tau Meng, Independent Non-Executive Director (Member)
+Chairman: Mr Wai Wah Kwan @ Wai Ah Har, Independent Non-Executive Director

+Members: Dato' Markiman Bin Kobiran, Independent Non-Executive Director

+Mr Chiam Tau Meng, Independent Non-Executive Director

-During the FY 2023, NC had undertaken the following activities in discharging its duties:-
+During the FY 2024, NC had undertaken the following activities in discharging its duties:-

-- (a) Conducted annual assessment of the performance of the Board as a whole for the FY 2022 and made its recommendation to the Board. - (b) Conducted annual assessment of the Independent Directors and made its recommendation to the Board. - (c) Reviewed and recommended the re-election of the retiring Directors for Board's approval. - (d) Reviewed composition of Board and its Board Committees. - (e) Reviewed the Terms of Reference of NC and recommended to the Board for approval
+- (a) Conducted annual assessment of the performance of the Board as a whole for the FY 2023 and made its recommendation to the Board. - (b) Conducted annual assessment of the Independent Directors and made its recommendation to the - Reviewed and recommended the re-election of the retiring Directors for Board's approval. - (d) Reviewed composition of Board and its Board Committees.

-The breakdown of the Board by gender of FY2023 as follows: -
+The breakdown of the Board by gender of FY2024 as follows: -